Mira Bellwether: Fucking Trans Women and sex education

 Bellwether coined the term muffing in Fucking Trans Women to refer to stimulation of the inguinal canals with fingers, testicles, or both—a practice she discovered by accident while tucking.
 The zine in turn popularized that act.
 Muffing has since received coverage in Autostraddle, Playboy, Broadly, and The Daily Dot, with Fielding promoting it in Trans Sex and in Jessica Stoya's sex advice column with Slate.
 Bellwether likewise continued to promote muffing as an affirming form of masturbation in the years following the release of Fucking Trans Woman.

 Fucking Trans Women is heavily colored by Bellwether's own experiences as a disabled trans woman.
 Sexual health scholars Riggs et al. write in an editorial, "To speak of Mira Bellwether ... as a powerful trans advocate also requires speaking about Mira as a woman who lived in the context of a health-care system that failed to meet her needs."
 Writes Sloane Holzer in Them:The innovative determination it takes to survive in the world as a disabled person is evident in FTW and all of Mira's writing about sex.
-She was tenacious and endlessly curious, always focused on sharing new, accessible ways to move through a hostile world and still find pleasure.
+She was tenacious and endlessly curious, always focused on sharing new, accessible ways to move through a hostile world and still find pleasure.The zine is translated, printed and distributed in French in 2019 by Mirza Hélène Deneuve, a French trans activist and geochemist.
+The title in french is "Baiser les Meufs Trans".
+It is cited in the French essay "Te lécher jusqu'à m'étouffer, la bite des meufs et le lesbianisme" (translated as Licking You Until I Choke, Dyke Dick and Lesbianism) as a zine the author read before having sex with her first girlfriend, who was trans.